Former German nobility in the Nazi Party: Principality of Reuss-Gera (younger line)

-At the death of his father on 29 March 1913, Heinrich inherited the throne of the principality; also, he continued the regency of the Reuss Elder Line, because of a physical and mental disability of Prince Heinrich XXIV due to an accident in the latter's childhood.
+At the death of his father on 29 March 1913, inherited the throne of the principality; also, he continued the regency of the Reuss Elder Line, because of a physical and mental disability of Prince Heinrich XXIV due to an accident in the latter's childhood.
 Prince Heinrich XXVII abdicated in 1918 after the German Revolution of 1918–19, when all German monarchies were abolished.
 After the death of Heinrich XXIV, Prince Reuss Elder Line in 1927, the titles passed to Heinrich XXVII.